xinyuyao22/BattleShip/README.md

 # BattleShip
-Impletation of the game - BattleShip
+Implementation of the game - BattleShip

 Problem Description